 Q: What Degree is a Pitching Wedge?

 A: Pitching Wedges are generally bought in an iron set and will be marked with “P” or “PW.”
 This can be confusing when attempting to determine what loft your specific club is.
 Online, club manufacturers will list the lofts and lies of all their clubs in the product spec sheets.
-We also advise that you take your clubs to a club building expert to have the lofts and lies checked yearly and adjusted to help you hit your ideal distances.
+We also advise that you take your clubs to a club building expert to have the lofts and lies checked yearly and adjusted to help you hit the golf ball with your ideal distances.

 Q: What Degree Should My Sand Wedge Be?

 A: Sand Wedges are usually between 54 and 56 degrees.
 Your sand wedge should be around 4-6 degree separated from you gap and lob wedge clubs.
-Golfers with 50 degree gap wedges will likely favor 54 or 55 degree sand wedges while golfers with 52 degree gap wedges can find a 56 degree sand wedge to fill their distances more appropriately.
+Golfers with 50 degree wedge gap will likely favor 54 or 55 degree sand wedges while golfers with 52 degree gap wedges can find a 56 degree sand wedge to fill their distances more appropriately.

 Q: What is a Gap Wedge and Do I Need One?

 A: Most golfers will have bags that dictate they include a wedge between their pitching wedge and sand wedge.
 Gap wedges usually come between 50 and 52 degrees and can be bought as part of your iron sets or as specialized clubs like sand wedge options.
-Finding a wedge and loft that bridges your carry distances of your pitching wedge and your sand wedge can mean lower scores from a simplified short game.
+Finding a gap wedge and loft that bridges your carry distances of your pitching wedge and your sand wedge can mean lower scores from a simplified short game.